mozilla-l10n/localizer-documentation/src/products/firefox_ios/testing.md

 # Testing on iOS for a new release

 Localizers currently mostly rely on screenshots for testing.
-Latest information and updates about Firefox for iOS are generally announced on the [Discourse Localization category](https://discourse.mozilla.org/c/l10n/), which you should follow if you are working on localization for any of the existing Mozilla products.
+Latest information and updates about Firefox for iOS are generally announced in the [Localization Reports](https://blog.mozilla.org/l10n/category/l10n-reports/), which you should follow if you are working on localization for any of the existing Mozilla products.

 ## Testing with screenshots